Arquebus: Musket

-The musket, essentially a large arquebus, was introduced around 1521, but fell out of favor in the mid-16th century due to the decline of armor.
-The term, however, remained and musket became a generic descriptor for gunpowder weapons fired from the shoulder ('shoulder arms') into the 1800s.
-At least on one occasion "musket" and "arquebus" were used interchangeably to refer to the same weapon, and even referred to as an "arquebus musket".
-A Habsburg commander in the mid-1560s once referred to muskets as "double arquebuses".
+The musket, essentially a large arquebus, was introduced around 1521, but fell out of favor by the mid-16th century due to the decline of armor.
+The term, however, remained and musket became a generic descriptor for smoothbore gunpowder weapons fired from the shoulder ("shoulder arms") into the mid-19th century.
+At least on one occasion musket and arquebus were used interchangeably to refer to the same weapon, and even referred to as an arquebus musket.
+A Habsburg commander in the mid-1560s once referred to muskets as double arquebuses.
 The matchlock firing mechanism also became a common term for the arquebus after it was added to the firearm.
 Later flintlock firearms were sometimes called fusils or fuzees.